TheIIIrd/al-cpp-lab-0/README.md

 # **al-cpp-lab-0**

-## A repository for laboratory work on algorithmic languages.
-Created and developed by N.N.
+## A repository for laboratory work on algorithmic languages

 ```
  (`-')  _                                         (`-')  _ <-. (`-')_